approvals/ApprovalTests.cpp/doc/mdsource/BuildingDocumentation.source.md

 * `images/tutorial/*`
   * Images for inclusion in docs
 * `images/source/*`
   * Sources for some of the images.
-Note that there is no system to update the generated images if the source images change.
+* `images/source/generate_images.py`
+  * Script that generates images from some source files.

 ### Doxygen Files